 But there’s so much out there though.
 A lot of it can be contradicting.
 And there’s a lot of junk too.

 We obviously want to make the best decisions for our lives and well-being.
 Most of us don’t have a system for weeding through good and bad information.
-So, how can we seek advice and information effectively?
+So, how can we seek good advice and information effectively?

 Take my previous success definition as not being applicable to anyone for example.